The Importance of Measuring Organizational Culture

 Yet even with a definition, a simple question arises: why should we care, let alone do something about it?

 Today’s research shows strong cultures boast numerous benefits including increased productivity, decreased expenses, greater profitability, lower turnover, and greater share price over time to list a few.
 Who wouldn’t want these results?
 The answer seems self-evident.
 So, the question naturally becomes: is there a simple way to understand culture and crack the culture code to achieve these results?

 One place to start is using a culture survey.
 Despite the overwhelming number of surveys, each with its own model and statistical backing, these surveys can help demystify and tackle the daunting task of measuring, understanding, and improving your organization’s culture.
 These surveys help guide you on the road to improving culture and achieving results in four ways:

 Measurement takes many forms ranging from formal organizational culture surveys to casual, in-person conversations.
 Yet they each have the same intent: an increased understanding that leads to better decision-making.
 Despite the method, measuring culture can provide insight from all people within your organization to identify what is working and what is not.

 One of the best teams I was part of was a childhood soccer team.
 Aside from the joy of getting outside and playing with friends, it taught me many life lessons.
 One such lesson came from our halftime conversations.
 Amid sips of juice packs and bites of oranges, we would discuss what went well in the first half and what did not.
 These conversations provided a concrete avenue for our coaches to share their knowledge and for the players to share their on-the-field experience.
 This knowledge sharing allowed for more effective collaboration to inform our strategy in the second half.

 In the same way, measuring culture sources input from all employees.
-Both leaders and individual contributors can share their perspective.
-This provides invaluable insight about where to focus energy and invest resources.
+Both leaders and individual contributors can share their perspectives.
+This provides invaluable insight into where to focus energy and invest resources.